How Internationals Can Get a Pennsylvania Driver's License

 - bank statement

 - lease, etc.

-- A check or money order payable to PennDOT for the appropriate amount.
-(Cash is not accepted.)
+STEP 5: Prepare a check or money order payable to PennDOT for the appropriate amount.
+Cash is not accepted.
 See PennDOT fees.

 The closest PennDOT Photo & Exam Center to University Park is located at:

-(On Route 26 outside of Pleasant Gap – past the Nittany Mall and Rockview Prison)
+(On Route 26 outside of Pleasant Gap – past the Nittany Mall)

 Driver's License Center: Open Tuesday through Saturday from 8:30am to 4:15pm.

 Commonwealth Campus students should visit PennDOT’s website to find the closest Driver and Photo License Center and the hours of operation.